Hein de Haas

 Hein de Haas (born 1969) is a Dutch sociologist and geographer who has lived and worked in the Netherlands, Morocco and the United Kingdom.
 He is currently Professor of Sociology at the University of Amsterdam (UvA).
-His research concentrates on the relationship between migration and social transformation and development in origin and destination countries.
-He is a founding member and director of the International Migration Institute at Oxford University.
-He is also Professor of Migration and Development at the University of Maastricht and directs IMI from its current home at UvA.
-In his work, De Haas has advanced a long-term view of migration as an integral part of global change and development, challenging a range of conventional wisdoms dominating migration debates.
+His research is focusing on the relationship between migration and social transformation and development in origin and destination countries.
+He is a founding member and co-director of the International Migration Institute (IMI) at Oxford University, and directs IMI nowadays from its current base at UvA.
+He is also Professor of Migration and Development at the University of Maastricht.
+With an h-index of more than 60, de Haas is an internationally renowned expert.
+In his field of migration, he is among the top five most cited scholars internationally.

 De Haas is lead author of The Age of Migration: International Population Movements in the Modern World, a leading text book in the field of migration studies.
-He also maintains a blog on migration-related topics.
+His 2023 book How Migration Really Works: A Factful Guide to the Most Divisive Issue in Politics has been translated in German, Dutch, French, Spanish, Italian, Portuguese, Greek and Korean.
+He maintains a blog on migration-related topics.